 Section 5.9.11 Require a housing assessment for planning applications of approximately 50 units or more.
 Local municipalities or the Region can require a housing assessment for applications less than 50 units, as appropriate.
 The housing assessment will be consistent with local and Regional housing objectives and policies and demonstrate contributions towards Peel-wide new housing unit targets shown in Table 4.
 The housing assessment, while required by local municipal official plan policies, shall be undertaken by a development applicant as directed.

-Table 4 - Feel-Wide New Housing Onit Targets

-Target Area Targets

-Affordability That 30% of all new housing units are

-affordable housing, of which 50% of all

-affordable housing units are encouraged

-to be affordable to low income
+Target Area Targets Affordability That 30% of all new housing units are affordable housing, of which 50% of all affordable housing units are encouraged to be affordable to low-income households.

-households.

-Rental That 25% of all new housing units are

-rental tenure.

-Density That 50% of all new housing units are in

-forms other than detached and semi-

-detached houses.

-Note: These targets are based on housing need as identified in the Peel Housing and

-Homelessness Plan and Regional Housing Strategy.

 Table 4 - Peel-Wide New Housing Unit Targets